[Minor revision–posted 4/28/21 (replaces 7/23/18 edition)]

 (2) 12 months/6,000 miles for diesel engines

 b.
-All licensable university vehicles must have a current state safety inspection certification.
+All licensable university vehicles must have a current state registration sticker and safety inspection certification.
 No university vehicle will be in service unless it is in good operating condition.

 c.
 Vehicles will be cleaned routinely to present a favorable image to the general public.